A close look at the richest badminton players in the world

 One of the most famous European players in the history of badminton, Jan O Jorgensen enjoyed a 15-year-long career, during which time he won the European Championships once (2014).
 He also came close to winning the World Championships in 2015 but had to settle for a bronze medal after losing to Lee Chong Wei in the semi-finals.
 The Danish player was also a part of the Denmark team that won the 2016 Thomas Cup in Kunshan, China.
 Jorgensen retired from professional badminton in 2020.

-According to reports, Jan O Jorgensen ranks among the richest players in the world of badminton in 2023 with an estimated net worth of USD 5.5 million (INR 45 crore approx.).
+According to reports, Jan O Jorgensen ranks among the richest players in the world of badminton in 2023 with an estimated net worth of USD 5.5 million.

 Peter Gade